jordiclive/jordiclive.github.io/books.md

 Real analysis is another foundational bedrock, so it is useful to study it diligently outside of lectures.
 Many profess the merits of _Baby Rudin_—Walter Rudin's _Principles of Mathematical Analysis_, for real analysis—and they are not wrong.
 I think the exercises in _Baby Rudin_ are demanding and elucidating, and are a good complement to studying the volumes by Terry (Terrance) Tao.

 Terry Tao's volumes build slowly and help you get an idea of what is going on, so are a good bet before delving into Rudin, and help you appreciate why real analysis is necessary.
-Tao also has an immense [blog](https://terrytao.wordpress.com/), where it's not only talk on theorems.
+Tao, one of the most famous and prolific mathematicians of today, also has an immense [blog](https://terrytao.wordpress.com/), where it's not only talk on theorems.

 ## Machine Learning Resources